 What is unemployment bias?

-It’s normal that you want to know why an applicant was unemployed.
+Normally, you want to know why an applicant was unemployed.
 However sometimes, before you can even hear the applicant’s reason, you already have formed a bias against them, unconsciously.
-This is the unemployment bias–where you form an unfavorable view of a talent that has been out of work for quite a period of time, thinking that they have outdated skills from being out of the job market for so long or thinking that there must be some undesirable quality about them that caused their extended unemployment.
+This is the unemployment bias—where you form an unfavorable view of a talent that has been out of work for quite a period, thinking that they have outdated skills from being out of the job market for so long or thinking that there must be some undesirable quality about them that caused their extended unemployment.

 How can you overcome unemployment bias?

-With the challenges the constantly changing workforce landscape bring, it’s important to be able to take your recruitment strategies to the next level.
+With the challenges, the constantly changing workforce landscape brings, it’s important to be able to take your recruitment strategies to the next level.
 You may be letting go of top talents by letting your bias cloud your hiring decisions.

 When you notice an applicant’s employment gap, don’t jump into conclusions.
 There are various reasons why an applicant can’t work for some time.
 They may be traveling, volunteering, taking care of their family, etc. The key is to always keep an open mind and to listen.
 Ask the candidate: “What did you do when you weren’t employed?”
 You may follow this up by questioning the candidate on how their experiences will help them when they’re working.
 Or, ask them if they learned something during the gap and how they can incorporate it in the job.